-The Airframe and Powerplant Technician programs prepare students for entry-level employment as aircraft mechanics.
+The Powerplant Technician program prepares students for entry-level employment as aircraft mechanics.
 Students may enroll on a part-time or full-time basis.
-The programs also provide supplemental training for persons previously or currently employed in the aviation industry.
+The programs also provides supplemental training for persons previously or currently employed in the aviation industry.
 All courses are FAA approved.
 The tuition cost is approximately $4,500 (out of state tuition cost is approximately $17,600).
 Prices are subject to change without prior notice.
 The Powerplant blocks of instruction provide an in-depth study of PowerplantTheory/Maintenance and Systems, which includes an in-depth analysis of reciprocating and turbine engine systems.
-Upon completion, students are qualified to take the FAA Written and Oral & Practical Examinations and obtain the Powerplant Rating.
+Upon completion, students are qualified to take the FAA Written Oral and Practical Examinations and obtain the Powerplant Rating.

 - Aviation Maintenance Technician/Powerplant Technician

 Overall employment of aircraft and avionics equipment mechanics and technicians is projected to grow 3% from 2016 to 2026.

 The average wage for this career in Florida is $30.31 hourly or $63,040 annually.

 The entire program is 1350 hours.
 Students can earn a certificate at the completion of the following Occupational Completion Points (OCPs):

 *OCPA Applies to both Airframe and Powerplant Mechanics.
 Students should only take this section once.

 |Total Hours: 1350|

 Location & Course’s Schedule: